Historical protests in America

 We live in a society shaped by protests of various sorts.

-Let us take a look at the most important protests in the history of the United States that shaped the country we are living in today.
+Let us take a look at the famous protests in American history that shaped the country we are living in today.

 10. March for Our Lives (2018)